-Provide a list of water operators and operating companies associated with your system each year.
+Transient noncommunity systems serving only groundwater or purchased treated water do not need water operators.
+If you hire any, provide a list of water operators and operating companies associated with your system each year.

-Submit the Operator Notice form by:
+Submit the Operator Notice form17 by:

 - Email to PWSInven@tceq.texas.gov.

 - Fax to 512-239-6050.

-- Mail to: Water Supply Division, MC-155 Texas Commission on Environmental Quality (TCEQ) P.O.
+- Mail to:

+Water Supply Division, MC-155 Texas Commission on Environmental Quality (TCEQ) P.O.
 Box 13087 Austin, TX 78711-3087